KubeRocketCI/docs/versioned_docs/version-3.14/operator-guide/microsoft-entra/harbor-authentication.md

 - [Microsoft Entra](https://learn.microsoft.com/en-us/entra/fundamentals/create-new-tenant) Tenant is created.
 - [Harbor](../artifacts-management/harbor-installation.md) is installed.

-## Configuring Microsoft Entra Application
+## Registering the Harbor Application in Microsoft Entra

 To configure Microsoft Entra as the Identity Provider for Harbor, it is necessary to create and configure an Application in the Microsoft Entra Admin Center: